-This is a method for how to roast pork butt and pork shoulder so that it is juicy and tender on the inside and has a gorgeous brown crust on the outside.
+This is a method for how to roast pork so that it is juicy and tender on the inside and has a gorgeous brown crust on the outside.
 It works perfectly every time!
-If you have a pork loin instead, get instructions for cooking it over here.
+Note: If you have a pork loin instead, get instructions for cooking it over here.

 Listen to me explain briefly about how to make this amazingly perfect Roast Pork Recipe, with some great tips along the way, by clicking the play button below:[sc name="roastporkperfectlyrotd"][/sc]